gfs/WhereDoTheyStand/README.md

 I do not collect any information about your use of the application.

 ## Personal Comment
 This is a personal project.
 Any opinions expressed are my own.
-Not affiliated with any PAC, Corporation, Candidate or Organization.
+This project is not affiliated with any PAC, Corporation, Candidate or Organization.

 ## Bugs
 Please report any issues by filing an issue on GitHub: https://github.com/gfs/WhereDoTheyStand/Issues/.